-It is the perfect holiday park for making the most of the surrounding coastline and countryside.
+These are the perfect holiday parks for making the most of the surrounding coastline and countryside.
 Whether it’s an adventure holiday you’re looking for, exploring the local areas or experiencing some of the fantastic water sports on offer, or perhaps you want to just relax on the beach or enjoy the Cornish countryside, there is something the whole family will enjoy at Liskey Hill or Perran Heights.

 Our holiday parks in Cornwall

 Liskey Hill Holiday Park has spectacular coastal views over the town of Perranporth and its world-famous beach.
 Whether you want a caravan or chalet holiday, there’s plenty of choice for every budget!